Decoding 1.2 Percent: Understanding Percentages and Their Applications

 -

 Incorrectly applying percentages to different bases: You cannot simply add percentages together if they are based on different original amounts.
-For example, if you have a 10% increase followed by a 10% decrease, you won't end up at the original value.
+To give you an idea, if you have a 10% increase followed by a 10% decrease, you won't end up at the original value.
 The final result will be 99% of the original value, demonstrating that percentages operate multiplicatively, not additively.

 Further Exploration: Advanced Percentage Concepts